zeroknowledgediscovery/zedwiki/meeting/NSF_workshop_meeting.md

     - additional focused broader activities, outreach, broadening participation, of underpresented groups, reserach experiences of undergraduates or teachers
     - do not present a laundry list, choose judicioulsy ans develop broader aspects in depth
     - demonstrate commitment, ans depth
+    - 1 to 2 pages
 + submit to the appropriate division and program
     - do nsf awardsearch, use advanced search with key words www.nsf.gov/awardsearch
     - talk to program officers
     - **suggest reviewers**
+    - revise based on panel reviews